 - WELLING: If you were to step on the ground you could see water coming out of the ground next to your shoe.

-- SUBMERGED: There is water on the surface before you step on it.
+- SUBMERGED: There is water on the surface.

-- RAIN/SNOW: There is snow on the surface or it is currently raining – this means you cannot do a measurement.
+- RAIN/SNOW: There is snow on the surface or it is currently raining – this means you cannot do an observation.

 Enter a description of the exact location of the spot, so that other participants can find it more easily.
 Check that the time and date match the time of the observation.

 Don’t forget to save your observation.
 If you are not connected to the internet, you can tap the hourglass.
 Your observation will then be saved under “waiting spots” and you can upload it later.

 For a new observation, all you need to do is to select an existing spot, click on the plus sign and then repeat steps to .